aeeckhou/shallowHRD/README.md

 ## Run *shallowHRD*

-To run *shallowHRD*, two files of the ControlFREEC's output are needed : the ratio and the info file.
-The names of the files should be in this format : *SAMPLE_NAME.bam_ratio.txt* and *SAMPLE_NAME.bam_info.txt*.
+To run *shallowHRD*, only the ratio file of the ControlFREEC's output is needed.
+The names of the file should be in this format : *SAMPLE_NAME.bam_ratio.txt*.

-Create a directory named after your sample (SAMPLE_NAME in the format example) and put the ratio and info file inside.
+Create a directory named after your sample (SAMPLE_NAME in the format example) and put the ratio file inside.

 The command line to launch *shallowHRD* is (**absolute** paths) :